Note

 print("=== Design Application ===")

-# Find the maximum flow rate that still achieves our target
+# Find the maximum flow rate that still achieves the inactivation target

 required_flow = gamma_find_flow_for_target_mean(